8th December 2020

-While 2020 is nearly at an end, it’s fair to say we’ll be feeling the effects of this year for many more to come.
-The coronavirus pandemic has left many industries on their knees, especially those that rely on bringing together groups of people (and Christmas is no exception).
-For the events industry it has been a particularly devastating time – and the unpredictability of how the pandemic will play out, even with the upcoming vaccine, only makes things harder.
-But that’s where digital innovation has been offering a virtual lifeline for live events.
+It’s fair to say we’re still feeling the effects of the coronavirus pandemic.
+It left many industries on their knees, especially those that rely on bringing together groups of people.
+For the events industry it was been a particularly devastating time – but that’s where digital innovation offered a virtual lifeline for live events.
 Since March 2020, we’ve been seeing more and more brands and organisations turn to the digital space to hold events, from concerts to conferences – and with good reason.

 Benefits that reach beyond the pandemic